AdobeDocs/app-builder/guides/security_overview.md

 Adobe Exchange is the distribution platform for Firefly applications.
 It will authorize a token if and only if:

 - The invoked back-end action belongs to the Enterprise organization for which the token has been emitted
-- The token is authorized to access the Adobe Product APIs, which are integrated in this Firefly application
+- The token is authorized to use the Adobe Product APIs, which are integrated in this Firefly application

 ![Validator Architecture](security-validator-architecture.png)